 “The students learn by doing,” explains Professor Herbert Mayo, who along with Assistant Professor Andrew Carver supervises the fund and co-teaches the course.
 “Memorizing concepts from a book can be a lot easier, but it’s not as much fun,” Mayo says.
 He and Carver attend each class meeting, offering advice and guidance as needed.
 They also serve as the go-between with Leo J. Kelly III ’97, wealth management adviser and first vice president of investments at Merrill Lynch, who executes all of the SIF group’s trades.
 But the students themselves call the shots pertaining to what happens with the fund.
 “We set the agenda, we do the research, make the presentations, and ultimately we decide what stays in the portfolio and what goes,” explains finance major Elizabeth Mazer ’10.

 The class is the brainchild of Mayo, who raised the capital to start the fund.
 “I went out and pestered alumni and faculty to give,” he says, modestly neglecting to mention that, early on, he matched every donation dollar for dollar.
-(Although he no longer does this, he continues to donate to the fund each year.)
-Since the SIF class was first offered in 2000, the fund’s value has grown through the investment decisions made by each group as well as continuing donations (see sidebar).
+(He continues to donate to the fund each year.)
+Since the SIF class was first offered in 2000, the fund’s value has grown through the investment decisions made by each group as well as continuing donations (see below).
 Given what has happened to the stock market over the last decade, it has been an up and down ride for the student investors.
-Overall though, “The fund’s returns have mirrored the market returns both on an annual basis and over the entire time period, [which] is essentially what you would expect,” Mayo says.
+“The fund’s returns have mirrored the market returns both on an annual basis and over the entire time period, [which] is essentially what you would expect,” Mayo says.
 Once the fund reaches $200,000, it will start to generate scholarships for finance majors.

 “I’m not surprised we didn’t take a vote today.
 I figured I’d need to come back with more information first,” Conroy says afterwards.
 Disappointed but not dissuaded, he says he still believes that selling Alcoa is in the group’s best interest.
 But working as part of a 15-person investment committee can present a challenge in and of itself, since you need to convince at least nine others to vote with you before any action can be taken.